WatcherAtTheThreshold/shadows-of-the-deck/tutorial.md

 ### Key Concepts

 * **Your Hand:** You draw 5 cards from your personal deck each turn.
 Played and bought cards go to your discard pile.
 When your deck runs out, your discard pile is shuffled to become your new deck.
-* **Orbs:** The currency used to buy new cards from the Market.
+* **Focus Orbs:** The currency used to buy new cards from the Market.
 The more expensive the card, the more powerful its effect.
 * **The Dream Map:** This is your path.
 Your goal is to land your cyan pawn on the nodes containing the golden **Fragments**.
 * **Encounters:** Some nodes have special icons that trigger random events when you land on them, such as finding or losing Orbs.